kaveh-kaviani/Tutorials/content/sbc/orange-pi/orange-pi-5/boot-linux-from-emmc/README.md

     type `p` and press `Enter` to see the available commands

-    **Note: If in the descriptions above the Partitions table for the Main partition table begins at sector 2 and ends at 33 and First usable sector is any number <font color="red"> **except** </font> the number after the end of the Main partition's sector in this case 34 for example 2048: then you need to reformat the sectors first before writing the partitions table on the Disk and for that please follow the steps below and if the First usable sector is the number after the end of the Main partition's sector in this case 34, just skip this steps and jump to stage [stage 3](#write-table-to-disk-and-exit).**
+    **Note: If in the descriptions above the Partitions table for the Main partition table begins at sector 2 and ends at 33 and First usable sector is any number <span style="color: red;"> **except** </span> the number after the end of the Main partition's sector in this case 34 for example 2048: then you need to reformat the sectors first before writing the partitions table on the Disk and for that please follow the steps below and if the First usable sector is the number after the end of the Main partition's sector in this case 34, just skip this steps and jump to stage [stage 3](#write-table-to-disk-and-exit).**

     <br>